 Currently, Liberia has 478 Good News Club programs.
 Until last year, they were between 200 – 300.
-But thanks to Operation Untold Millions, an initiative of CEF Africa that strategically places CEF workers in remote villages in Africa and sends them material, the ministry in Kenya is growing.
+But thanks to Operation Untold Millions, an initiative of CEF Africa that strategically places CEF workers in remote villages in Africa and sends them material, the ministry in Liberia is growing.

-As a result of the Operation Untold Millions, CEF Kenya also grew in the number of teachers and prayer partners.
+As a result of the Operation Untold Millions, CEF Liberia also grew in the number of teachers and prayer partners.
 We now have 645 teachers and 130 prayer cells around the three counties CEF is strong in.
 Because of the growth, our rallies and other programs are very rich and exciting.

 - Pray for Tom Logan, whose wife recently passed away.